Sacramento Schools & Colleges

 - Average yearly wage: $31,000

-Physical therapist assistants (37.5%): Help patients perform various exercises as directed by a physical therapist for the purpose of managing pain, recovering from injury, or restoring mobility and movement.
-You'll need an associate degree and state license.
+Physical therapist assistants (37.5%): Help patients perform various exercises as directed by a physical therapist to manage pain, recovering from injury, or restoring mobility and movement.
+You'll need an associate degree and a state license.

 - Average yearly wage: $75,470